 Why?
 Because there are a lot of factors that contribute to the efficiency required to process monthly payroll.

-Regular monitoring, constant tracking, employee diligence, up-to-date processing—just to name a few—are difficult enough when you’re managing a small team.
+Regular monitoring, constant tracking, employee diligence, and up-to-date processing—just to name a few—are difficult enough when you’re managing a small team.

-Imagine how much more confusing and tedious the process can get as you scale your business and your team members grow.
+Imagine how much more confusing and tedious the process can get as you scale your business, and your team members grow.

 In between all these tedious and usually paper-based tasks, it’s necessary to make sure that you’re doing everything with extreme accuracy.
 And therein lies the biggest challenge for HR and accounting teams.
 When you rely on manual processes as well as paper and spreadsheet payroll systems, the whole process becomes prone to error and significantly time-consuming.

 For most companies, the solution comes with the option to shift the traditional payroll process to more efficient systems.
 According to reports, “increased use of time and attendance (T&A) apps have simplified processing of hourly payroll.”